Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Results

 \subsection{Model evaluation and validation}

 The control experiment with diagnostic inclusion of the IB effect (\textit{diaIB}) and the alternative (\textit{dynIB}) is compared with the GESLA3 observations.
 As a baseline, we also compare against the control experiment without inclusion of the IB effect (\textit{noIB}).
-We focus the evaluation on the Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE), together with scaled versions of the two ($\mathrm{MAE}/\sigma$ and $\mathrm{RMSE}/\sigma$, where $\sigma$ is the standard deviation of the observed storm surge).
-The values of MAE and RMSE for each record is scaled by the standard deviation of the observed storm surge for that record to provide a measure of the relative error, since the magnitude of the absolute error tends to be correlated with the magnitude of the storm surge, to allow us to compare the model performance across different records with different typical amplitudes.
+We focus the evaluation on the Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE), together with scaled versions of the two ($\mathrm{MAE}/\sigma$ and $\mathrm{RMSE}/\sigma$, where $\sigma$ is the standard deviation of the observed residual water level for each station).
+The values of MAE and RMSE for each record is scaled by the standard deviation of the observed residual water level for that record to provide a measure of the relative error, since the magnitude of the absolute error tends to be correlated with the magnitude of the residual, to allow us to compare the model performance across different records with different typical amplitudes.
 This is in line with the approach by \citealt{kristensen2024}, and the formulas can be found in Appendix B.

 The MAE and RMSE [m] for the water level of \textit{noIB}, \textit{diaIB} and \textit{dynIB} are listed in Table \ref{tab:stats_abs}.
 We focus on the median of the error metrics across the records, but also include the mean values.
 The median is chosen as it is a robust estimate of central tendency and thus suitable for analysis given the large outliers found in some of the observation records, as explained in Section \ref{sec:obs_dataset}.
-We include the MAE and RMSE for the entire hindcast period, denoted by the subscript \textit{all}, and also values where we mask the data when the observed absolute values of the storm surge is less than one and two standard deviations from the mean, denoted by the subscripts \textit{$\pm 1\mathrm{std}$} and {$\pm 2\mathrm{std}$}.
-This is done to emphasize the cases and time periods when the contribution from the storm surge to the total water level is significant to focus on the model's ability to capture anomalously low and high water level events (the latter being what we usually think of as storm surges).
+We include the MAE and RMSE for the entire hindcast period, denoted by the subscript \textit{all}, and also values where we mask the data when the observed absolute values of the residual is less than one and two standard deviations from the mean, denoted by the subscripts \textit{$\pm 1\mathrm{std}$} and {$\pm 2\mathrm{std}$}.
+This is done to emphasize the cases and time periods when the contribution from the atmospheric effects to the total water level is significant to focus on the model's ability to capture anomalously low and high water level events (the latter being what we usually think of as storm surges).
 Similarly, the relative (scaled) values $\mathrm{MAE}/\sigma$ and $\mathrm{RMSE}/\sigma$, are presented in Table \ref{tab:stats_rel}.

 The absolute values of both MAE and RMSE in Table \ref{tab:stats_abs} clearly show that the errors increase when masking out the low absolute values.
 Also, it is evident that \textit{diaIB} has slightly lower errors, $1\,\mathrm{cm}$ less for both MAE and RMSE, compared to the \textit{dynIB}.
 When including all data, the best performing experiment, \textit{diaIB}, has a MAE of $10\,\mathrm{cm}$ and RMSE of $13\,\mathrm{cm}$ averaged over the entire global model domain and simulation period.
 When masking the data for observations within $\pm \sigma$, the MAE and RMSE for the \textit{diaIB} increase to $12$ and $15\,\mathrm{cm}$ respectively.
 And for the masking criteria of observations within $\pm 2\sigma$, the MAE and RMSE is $15$ and $18\,\mathrm{cm}$ for \textit{diaIB}, respectively.
 This is approximately $30\%$ less than the MAE and RMSE of \textit{noIB}.
 This clearly shows that, unsurprisingly, to properly simulate the water level during an extreme storm surge event, the IB effect must be included.